fayizferosh/yosys-tcl-ui-report/README.md

 ```

 *Screenshots*

-screen log for pass and fail
+screen log for pass and fail and log file

 ## Day 5 - Advanced Scripting Techniques and Quality of Results Generation (27/08/2023)